AnvilM/Sprout/README.md

 The setup is designed to be lightweight, customizable, and touchpad-friendly, with the following key features:

--   **Clipboard Manager**: Easily manage copied text and images.
--   **Wallpaper UI**: A user-friendly interface for selecting and setting wallpapers.
+- 🎯 **Minimal bloat** — only the essential packages.
+- 🌱 **Flexible** — simple to extend with desktops, tools, and services.
+- 🔧 **Reconfigurable** — structure made for modification without barriers.
+- 📦 **Pure Arch** — no hidden magic, just standard mechanisms.
--   **Touchpad Gesture Support**: Many hotkeys are replaced with intuitive touchpad gestures, optimized for laptops.
+- 🖐️ **Touchpad Gesture Support**: Many hotkeys are replaced with intuitive touchpad gestures, optimized for laptops.
--   **Extensibility**: Simple to extend and customize to fit personal workflows.
--   **Lightweight Build**: Minimal resource usage for a smooth experience.
+- 🪶 **Lightweight Build**: Minimal resource usage for a smooth experience.